 Step by step: how to do it

-Step 1: Go to your existing AI conversation
+Step 1: Open your existing AI conversation

 Step 2: Ask the AI to read RetireFlexi's instructions